Oysters

 National Significance

 Several of the priority actions in the Oyster Blueprint are recognized for complementing and supporting the National Oceanic and Atmospheric Administration’s Shellfish Initiative.
-To that end, in 2018, the state of North Carolina joined this national initiate as the 6th state in the country, and first in the southeast.
-The Shellfish Initiative recognizes the importance of partnering with shellfish farmers and shellfish restoration organizations with the goal to increase populations of bivalve shellfish in our nation’s coastal waters—including oysters, clams, and mussels—through both sustainable commercial production and restoration activities.
+To that end, in 2018, the state of North Carolina joined this national initiative as the 6th state in the country, and first in the southeast.
+The Shellfish Initiative recognizes the importance of partnering with shellfish farmers and shellfish restoration organizations with the goal of increasing populations of bivalve shellfish in our nation’s coastal waters—including oysters, clams, and mussels—through both sustainable commercial production and restoration activities.

-We invite you to learn more about the oyster steering committee, strategic oyster blueprint document or the state’s engagement with the national shellfish initiative.
+We invite you to learn more about the oyster steering committee, the strategic oyster blueprint document, or the state’s engagement with the national shellfish initiative.

 oyster roast © Daniel Pullen